hmmh/typo3-kickstarter/Readme.md

 TYPO3 Kickstarter
 =================

-This is a early first thrown for a quickly kick to start the development with local PHP and Sqlite.
+This is an early first throw for a quick start to development with local PHP and SQLite.

 - No need of a server instance.
 - No need of a database instance.